Kent family of Bawnard: The Browne boycott continues

+McCausland

 Thomas and William Kent were still in prison when a fresh case came before Fermoy Court in June 1890.
-They were amongst seven men accused of attempting to ‘compel and induce’ fourteen members of McCausland's workforce to leave his employment.
+They were amongst seven men accused of attempting to ‘compel and induce’ 14 members of McCausland's workforce to leave their employment.
 William was described as the ringleader of a campaign to intimidate McCausland's staff when they attempted to attend Mass at Coolagown Chapel.
-The case was raised at the House of Commons in London where both Kent brothers were named.
-Arthur Balfour, the Chief Secretary, described "the most disgraceful scenes … enacted Sunday after Sunday".
+The case was raised in the House of Commons where both Kent brothers were named.

+Arthur Balfour, the Chief Secretary for Ireleand, described "the most disgraceful scenes".
 William Kent was accused of spitting upon the workers and their families, having ‘performed the acrobatic feat of entering the chapel by the window and assisted others to enter the same way.’
 There was also much ‘jeering and jibing the police’.
 Thomas Kent took ‘an active part in the disgraceful proceedings, but was not at all so bad as his brother William.’

-Heavy sentences followed - six months hard labour for William, two for Thomas – and once again a cheering crowd followed them to the train station in Fermoy.
+Heavy sentences followed - six months hard labour for William and two for Thomas and once again a cheering crowd followed them to the train station in Fermoy.

+William Kent's personal account

-William Kent later left an account of the whole boycott episode, "In 1889 my brothers, Edmond, Richard and David, the local curate, Rev. Father O'Dwyer, and myself were arrested.
+William Kent later left an account of the whole boycott episode, "[i]n 1889, my brothers, Edmond, Richard and David, the local curate, Rev. Father O'Dwyer, and myself were arrested.
 Owing to his youth, the younger brother, Richard, was acquitted by the resident magistrates, Colonels Gardiner and Caddell.
 David received six months' hard labour; Edmond and I were each sentenced to four months' hard labour.
 The charge was conspiracy with others to evade payment of rents.
 The sentences were served in Cork County Jail.
-For refusing to enter into bail for our future good behaviour we served an additional three months' imprisonment.
+For refusing to enter into bail for our future good behaviour, we served an additional three months' imprisonment.

 A short time after our release, my other brother, Thomas, who had been in America, returned and threw his lot into the fight.
 Both he and I were arrested under the Balfour Coercion Acts.
 Another trumped-up charge of conspiracy was brought against us.
 I was sentenced to six months' hard labour and Thomas was sentenced to two months.
 These sentences were served in Cork Jail.
-On our release we were met by thousands of people in Fermoy who escorted us all the way home to Bawnard."
+On our release, we were met by thousands of people in Fermoy who escorted us all the way home to Bawnard."